 What I didn’t realize about the benefits of going in to try on rings and look at stones is that you might have an idea of what you want (maybe something you’ve seen on Pinterest), but once you see it on your finger, your preferences may drastically change!
 But with the examples right there in front on me, I could tell Kaeleigh and Ryan exactly what I liked and didn’t like.
 She would write down all of my thoughts, (including my ring size, which she measured right then and there), and wrote it down for Ryan.
 I told all my friends that my boyfriend took me ring shopping and they were so excited for us too.

 Now Ryan was informed on not only how to buy an engagement ring, but also exactly what I wanted.
 All he had to do was place an order!
+He has options on whether to order a ready to wear ring or design custom garnet engagement rings.
 A few months later, Ryan did a full on surprise proposal.
 You’d think even knowing that he was in the process of buying a ring that I wouldn’t be surprised by the proposal, but I was!
 It was magical and we’re so excited to get married!

 This can be a very open ended question and answer.
 It may depend on many factors.
 First off, I am a huge believer that every couple should have the marriage talk before getting engaged.
 And by that I mean not only ‘should we get married?’, but a deeper conversation about what does marriage mean to you?
 Are we ready to get married?
 How soon?
 As well as topics about finances, having kids, and much more.
 Here is a great article about 10 topics all couples should have before saying “I do!”.